Thunderstorm advisory raised over parts of N. Luzon

 (Eagle News)–A thunderstorm advisory has been raised over parts of Northern Luzon.

-The Philippine Atmospheric Geophysical and Astronomical Services Administration said light to moderate rainshowers with lightning and strong winds are being experienced over Abra (Boliney, Bucloc and Lagangilang), Apayao (Calanasan), Ilocos Nortd (Adams), and Kalinga (Balbalan).
+The Philippine Atmospheric Geophysical and Astronomical Services Administration said moderate to occasionally heavy rainshowers with lightning and strong winds are expected over Kalinga (Balbalan, Lubuagan, Pasil, Tanudan and Tinglayan) within 30 minutes to an hour.

+Moderate to occasionally heavy rainshowers are being experienced in Cagayan (Solana and Tuao), and Kalinga (Pinukpuk, Rizal and Tabuk City).

 PAGASA said these may persist within one to two hours and may affect nearby areas.